codedread/bitjs/README.md

 [Typed Arrays](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/TypedArray)).
 Includes:

-  * bitjs/archive: Unarchiving files (unzip, unrar, untar) in JavaScript, implemented as Web Workers where supported, and allowing progressive unarchiving while streaming.
+  * bitjs/archive: Decompressing files (unzip, unrar, untar) in JavaScript, implemented as Web Workers where supported, and allowing progressive unarchiving while streaming.
-  * bitjs/codecs: Get the codec info of media containers in a ISO RFC6381 MIME type string
+  * bitjs/codecs: Get the codec info of media containers in a ISO RFC6381 MIME type string.
   * bitjs/file: Detect the type of file from its binary signature.
   * bitjs/image: Parsing GIF, JPEG, PNG.
 Conversion of WebP to PNG or JPEG.
-  * bitjs/io: Low-level classes for interpreting binary data (BitStream ByteStream).
+  * bitjs/io: Low-level classes for interpreting binary data (BitStream, ByteStream).
 For example, reading or peeking at N bits at a time.

 ## Installation